Full List of Local Government Areas in Abuja FCT

 Kwali is a local government area in the Federal Capital Territory (FCT).

-Being the home of the notable potter, Dr. Ladi Kwali, you’ll find a lot of pottery activities going on amongst the indigenous people of Kwali.
-They also practice other professions such as cloth making, farming, and hunting.
+Being the home of the notable potter, Dr. Ladi Kwali, you’ll find a lot of pottery activities among the indigenous people of Kwali.
+They also practice other professions such as cloth-making, farming, and hunting.

 Kwali Leadership

 Kwali is administratively headed by an elected chairman.
 The current executive chairman of the Kwali area council is Hon.
-Danladi Chiya.
+Daniel Nuhu.
 He is in charge of all administrative activities in the area council.
 You can contact him or send a message to the area council via email: [email protected].

 Kwali also has traditional rulers who preserve the cultural heritage and beliefs of the area council.
 The current Etsu of Kwali is His Royal Highness Alhaji Shaban Audu Nizazo.